 The monthly cost of living is around $700-$1000, which amounts to $10000-$12000 each year.
 Let's break down this cost and see it in detail.

-The housing rent is where a chunk of money goes.
-Most universities in the U.S. provide on-campus housing for overseas students, which is unquestionably the less expensive choice.
-The annual accommodation cost in the U.S. ranges from $6000 to $12000.
-To save money, most international students in the U.S. opt for on-campus housing.
+The cost of living in the US as an international student goes up as housing rent is responsible for the biggest chunk.
+Most universities in the US provide on-campus housing for overseas students, which is unquestionably the less expensive choice.
+The annual accommodation cost in the US ranges from $6000 to $12000.
+To save money, most international students in the US opt for on-campus housing.
 If not, they usually go for a homestay or with local guardians or relatives if they reside close to the school.

 Other essential expenses